 It’s a lovely way to spend an hour or two in order to experience a small and fascinating museum that’s different from anything you’ve seen before.
 There’s bound to be something unusual here, so it’s ideal for history fans.

-Forget Bali, Thailand and Australia, scuba diving in Kuwait is something you have to try.
+Forget Bali, Cuba and Australia, scuba diving in Kuwait is something you have to try.
 With astonishingly clear water and well-preserved coral reefs, it’s the perfect location for underwater discovery.